Perinatal Mood and Anxiety Disorders (PMADs): What Are They?

 Share

 Before having a baby, I was warned about the “baby blues.”
-It refers to the time postpartum when hormones settle and re-assert themselves after giving birth.
-Many moms feel a bit weepy, sad, irritable, and overwhelmed.
-And boy, did I feel it!
+This refers to the time postpartum when hormones settle and re-assert themselves after giving birth.
+Many moms feel a bit weepy, sad, irritable, and overwhelmed.1 And boy, did I feel it!
 I didn’t want to leave the house.
-I was worried about my new, tiny human being out in a big, wide world.
-And I was exhausted, like bone shatteringly so.
+I was worried about my tiny, new human being out in a big, wide world.
+And I was exhausted — bone shatteringly so.
 But after a few days, the feelings abated.
 However, I was left with the exhaustion (nearly five years of exhaustion and counting!).

 PMADs: What You Should Know

-Baby blues has a lot to do with hormones, adjustment, and lack of sleep and will usually resolve naturally (or after some postpartum self-care and time to adjust) in a couple of weeks.
+Baby blues has a lot to do with hormones, adjustment, and lack of sleep.
+It will usually resolve naturally (or after some postpartum self-care and time to adjust) in a couple of weeks.
 50-80% of all new mothers report feeling physically and emotionally overwhelmed.1

-However, Perinatal or Postnatal Mood and Anxiety Disorders (PMADs) are not the “baby blues.”
+However, perinatal or postnatal mood and anxiety disorders (PMADs) are not the “baby blues.”
 They can appear before giving birth, after birth, and persist well beyond a couple of weeks.
-In some cases, they can occur up to one year after giving birth.
-That’s right!
-Contrary to popular belief, PMADs don’t necessarily appear in the immediate days and weeks after birth.
+In some cases, they can occur up to one year after giving birth.1 That’s right!
+Contrary to popular belief, PMADs don’t necessarily appear in the immediate days and weeks after birth.1 Here’s what you need to know about them:

-PMADs encompass several conditions: depression, anxiety, obsessive-compulsive disorder, posttraumatic stress disorder, and postpartum psychosis.
-The most common of which are symptoms of depression and anxiety.
-Research suggests that between 15-21% of women experience PMAD in the year (12 months) after their child’s birth.2 The most common presentations are associated with Post/Perinatal Depression (PND) and Post/Perinatal Anxiety (PNA).
+PMADs encompass several conditions: depression, anxiety, obsessive-compulsive disorder, post-traumatic stress disorder, and postpartum psychosis, the most common of which are symptoms of depression and anxiety.2 Research suggests that 15-21% of women experience a PMAD in the year (12 months) after their child’s birth.2,5 The most common presentations are associated with post/perinatal depression (PND) and post/perinatal anxiety (PNA), with some research indicating that around 15-21% of women may experience minor or major depression or anxiety after birth.5

 • Trouble falling or staying asleep